Akshayanti/Masters-Thesis-CUNI-/theta_pos/scripts/README.md

 1. [all_genres_list.py](./all_genres_list.py)
-    Takes input `README.md` file for a treebank, and returns the list of unique values listed in 'Genre' category in machine-readable metadata.
+    Takes input `README.md` file for a treebank, and returns the list of unique values listed in `Genre` category in machine-readable metadata.
 Multiple inputs supported.

     Defaults output to stdout, which can then be piped into a file, if desired.